On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Numerical Simulation

 \subsection{Are Two Steps Necessary?}

 \paragraph{} One might wonder if the two steps in \nameref{algorithm} and \nameref{algorithm2} are necessary at all.
 Wouldn't it be sufficient to use the center $\cj_{j,k'}$ determined in step \ref{I} as an approximation for $\x$?
 If the GMRA is fine enough, this indeed is the case.
 If one only has access to a rather rough GMRA, the simulations in Figure \ref{Fig:TREEvsNOTREE} show that the second step makes a notable difference in approximation quality.
-This behavior suits \Cref{cjk'Bound}.
+This behavior is not surprising in view of Lemma \ref{cjk'Bound}.
 The lemma guarantees a good approximation of $\x$ by $\cj_{j,k'}$ as long as $\x$ is well approximated by an optimal center.
-In the MNIST case one can observe that the second step only improves performance if the number of one-bit measurements is sufficiently high.
+For both MNIST data sets, one can observe that the second step only improves performance if the number of one-bit measurements is sufficiently high.
 For a small set of measurements the centers might yield better approximation as they lie close to $\M$ by GMRA property \eqref{tube}.
 On the other hand, only parts of the affine spaces are practical for approximation and a certain number of measurements is necessary to restrict \ref{II2} to the relevant parts.\\